GeorgeDavis-TM/deepsecurity-deploy/README.md

 > The API key needs to be passed to the Bash script as an argument during runtime, like so `sudo ./agent_health_status.sh <your-api-key>`

 ## Notes
 - A security policy wont be assigned.
 The script only activates the agent with the Deep Security Manager instance that the API key is associated with.
+A policy can be assigned based on Event-based tasks such as Agent-Initiated Activation, found [here]("https://cloudone.trendmicro.com/docs/workload-security/event-based-tasks/#events-that-you-can-monitor") on the product documentation.
 - The API key is used in multiple scenarios as part of this script
     - to fetch the dsmRegion, to build the MANAGERURL variable.
     - to fetch the dsTenantId, to download the agent package from the right DSM.